tanbirhossain/VehicleTracking/README.md

 #### Docker

 Make sure you have installed and configured docker in your environment.
-After that, you can run the below commands from the `/VehicleTracking/` directory and get started with the VehicleTracking immediately.
+After that, you can run the below commands from the `/VehicleTracking/` directory and get started with the VehicleTracking api immediately.

 ```powershell
 docker-compose build